dgroomes/github-pages-dynamic-viewer/wish-list.md

       multiple groups of untethered elements (meaning, groups of elements where each group should have a different parent) at the same time.
 So, we must keep track of all of these groups at the same time.
 The "window.untetheredElements" must be an array and not a singular object.
-* Re-write the "parent element identification" and tethering logic to be robust.
+* DONE Re-write the "parent element identification" and tethering logic to be robust.
 * De-react `<ul>` element creation
 * OBSOLETED Solve the "how many expected children are there?" problem
   * We've gotten pretty far by returning void in the `myCreateElement` function, but I think model fundamentally doesn't